-Between July 1, 2021 and August 31, 2021, we deployed all 2,000 of the previously committed S19 Pro Bitmain Antminers and approximately 1,500 M30 Whatsminers, of which 500 were previously committed.
+Between August 1, 2021 and August 31, 2021, we deployed all 800 of the previously committed Antminer S19 Pros.

-With the full deployment of these new miners, our total fleet is expected to comprise approximately 32,500 total miners and is expected to consume approximately 95 MW of electricity.
-These new advanced miners have substantially greater hash rate capacities and use electric power more efficiently than our existing miner fleet.
+With the full deployment of these new miners, our total fleet is expected to comprise approximately 32,500 total miners and is expected to utilize approximately 95 MW of electricity.
+The new advanced miners have substantially greater hash rate capacities and use electric power more efficiently than our existing miner fleet.
 With the deployment of the aforementioned miners in 2021, we expect to be able to achieve a total hash rate capacity of at least 1.4 EH/s by the end of 2021.
 After deploying all of our miners contracted to be purchased, we expect to achieve a total hash rate capacity of approximately 2.9 EH/s.
+While there is a possibility supply side constraints impact the ability of our suppliers to timely fulfill our open orders, we do not anticipate any supply side constraints to impact the ability of suppliers to deliver on the remaining miners not yet manufactured.
+See "Risk Factors- Risks Related to Our Business-Bitcoin and Cryptocurrency Related Risks."